gabhad/ft_retro/README.md

 It is intended for educational purposes, to display the uses and good practice of an object oriented program.

-Update 19.02.24 :
+Update 04.03.24 :
-Next up : missile shooting by player and enemy ships.
-Design the missile initialization process
+Finished v1.
+Stable game with all basic functions implemented.
+Feel free to use and play with.

-Next + : score
+Future potential updates :

 Maybe : add new weapons
-Maybe + : add external objects
+Maybe + : add external objects bonus/malus
 Maybe ++ : add boss fights + level design